dfrappart/dfrappart.github.io/_posts/2025-06-18-Still_more_on_Gateway_API.markdown

 ```

-Now let's move on and look at how we can manage application exposition.
+Now let's move on and look at how we can manage applications exposition.

 ## 1. The HTTP Route

 ### 1.1. basics

 Exposing an application is done with the http route.
-Details on this api object are available on the [gateway api documentation](https://gateway-api.sigs.k8s.io/reference/spec/#httproute)
+Details on this api object are available on the [gateway api documentation](https://gateway-api.sigs.k8s.io/reference/spec/#httproute).

 Let's say that we have an app based on a deployment, and a service.

 ```yaml